uh-watermelons/JobMelon/README.md

 Front-end
 - Create Home Page/Landing Page
   - Home page will have listing of jobs in tile format with minimal information (Job name, poster profile (name and picture), price, location)
+- Create Footer
+  - Create links for "Contact Us", "Terms of Use", "Privacy Policy", and "Cookie Policy"
+- Create Terms of Use, Privacy Policy, and Cookie Policy Pages
 - Create Messages Page
   - On each job page, user can message job poster
   - Message page will have message body from which user can message job poster